Alternative Breaks@UCSD is a non-profit student organization.

 Each trip incorporates 8 quality components of an alternative break, which include: Strong Direct Service, Orientation, Education, Training, Reflection, Reorientation, Diversity, and Alcohol & Other Drug Free.

-Each trip is open to and includes 12 participants: 2 student site leaders, 8 undergraduate participants, 1 community advisor, and 1 alumni or graduate member.
+Each trip is open to and includes 12 participants: 2 student site leaders, 8 participants, 1 community advisor, and 1 alumni or graduate member.
 Participants are recruited early in Fall Quarter.

 Participants meet regularly with the Alternative Breaks @ UCSD Collaborative to discuss logistics, engage in training and reflection activities, and coordinate fundraising.
 The Alternative Breaks umbrella organization meets regularly with site leaders of each trip to discuss and train trip leaders on site logistics, risk management, and education before, during, and after the trip.